Hannah Palmer Leaves Little To The Imagination In A Strappy Red Bikini While Posing On The Beach

 “Perfection,” remarked a fourth admirer.

 Hannah shows some skin more often than not in her social media appearances.
-Just yesterday, she took to her Instagram account to wish her fans a happy Easter holiday while rocking skimpy lingerie and bunny ears.
+On Sunday, she took to her Instagram account to wish her fans a happy Easter holiday while rocking skimpy lingerie and bunny ears.
 That post proved popular as well, earning more than 140,000 likes and nearly 2,000 comments.